19germann94/car-service-invoice/README.md

-# car-service-invoice
+# Power up for Trello

-trello power up to generate invoices
+Adds button to generate invoice with prices from the trello card.